project-magpie/project-magpie.github.io/_posts/2014-04-26-pursue-hdmi-edid-bugs.md

     I2C STOP BIT

+We do not need any pull-ups power set-up for the Bus Pirate because the bus is already pulled high by the STB.
+And due to the fact that I2C only pulls level to low we need no adjustment for 3.3V and 5V.

 With some editor regular-expression magic we can form a python snippet to create a binary EDID file we can analyse later.

+    import struct
     edid_txt = [ '0x00', '0xFF', '0xFF', '0xFF', '0xFF', '0xFF', '0xFF', '0x00',
                  '0x04', '0x72', '0x30', '0x02', '0x01', '0x00', '0x00', '0x00',
                  '0x08', '0x15', '0x01', '0x03', '0x80', '0x33', '0x1D', '0x78',